bhisaac/5eFP/5eFP-SRD.md

 ## Wild Shape (Action, Rest 2)

 You magically assume the shape of a beast that you have seen before.
 When you use this feature, save and set aside any wounds and choose a wild shape form.
 Use statistics for an elite creature except as detailed below.
 Your wild shape form cannot benefit from any swim or fly speeds it may have.

-You can use this feature twice.
-You regain expended uses when you finish a rest.

 ## Wild Shape Forms